Discover all sorts of outdoor fun

 Three Rivers offers plenty of boating opportunities with over 30 lakes, rivers and streams.
 With lake access points and trailer parking sites, it’s easy to get the family out on the water to enjoy the ultimate Minnesota pastime.

 Off-leash areas are designated sites where dogs are given the freedom to run and interact with other dogs.
-The exercise and socialization a dog gets during this off-leash play time helps maintain its mental and physical health.
 Parks at Three Rivers have both fenced and unfenced off-leash areas where you can let your dog run while you enjoy the scenic surroundings and meet other owners.

-Three Rivers operates 63 holes of golf at four locations with driving ranges across the Twin Cities metro area.
+Three Rivers operates 72 holes of golf with driving ranges across the Twin Cities metro area.
 With scenic courses designed to challenge all levels of ability, you won't have to drive far to get your fix.
-Come practice your swing or round up a foursome and play a friendly round.
+Come practice your swing or round up a foursome and play a friendly round at one of our six locations:

 One of the best ways to explore year-round is to head out for a hike on the extensive trail system in Three Rivers.
 Trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
 You’ll be amazed at what you might see along the way.

 Have you ever wondered what life was like for the people who lived here before us?
-Step back in time and discover their stories through the historic sites of Three Rivers Park District.
+Step back in time and discover their stories through the historic sites of the Grimm Farm, Noerenberg Gardens, the Historic Pierre Bottineau House, and The Landing.
 Evidence within the parks tells how people have lived, worked and played here for over 12,000 years.

 Make new memories eating al fresco at a Three Rivers park picnic area in a beautiful, natural setting.
 All sites have picnic tables, and most sites have other basic amenities including water fountains and permanent grills.
 Look for a peaceful, serene location or set up just steps from a rip-roaring play area.